-Jill DiLorenzo Quality Control/Compliance Manager
+Jill DiLorenzo

-Ms. DiLorenzo is a highly motivated operations and management professional with a field-tested and proven ability to develop, implement, and oversee administrative procedures that increase productivity and efficiency.
+Quality Control/Compliance Manager Ms. DiLorenzo is a highly motivated operations and management professional with a field-tested and proven ability to develop, implement, and oversee administrative procedures that increase productivity and efficiency.
 She has excellent organizational and leadership skills with a proven track record of advancement based on performance and dedication.
-Ms. DiLorenzo currently provides program quality control, eligibility, and duplication of benefits verification for the Restore Louisiana Program.
+Ms. DiLorenzo currently provides program quality control, eligibility, and duplication of benefits ensure that they are accurate, and complete.
+Ms. Nguyen currently serves as the verification for the Restore Louisiana Program.